Davidon4/Quick-README-Template/README.md

 ## Quick-README-Template
 [![Readme style](https://img.shields.io/badge/readme%20style-Quick-green)](https://www.example.com)
 <!-- Short description of project if you want -->
-Writing READMEs is way too hard,  With Quick-readme you can spend less time worrying about whether or not your initial documentation is good, and spend more time writing and using code.
+With Quick-readme you can spend less time worrying about whether or not your initial documentation is good, and spend more time writing and using code.

 ---
 <!-- TABLE OF CONTENTS -->